 In May 2016, we reported results from a separate completed randomized, open-label clinical study of healthy volunteers which evaluated the pharmacokinetic (PK) profile of the active ingredient of SYN-010.
 The PK data in healthy volunteers supported the modified-release profile of SYN-010, which is designed to avoid drug release in the stomach and deliver the antimethanogenic drug form, lovastatin lactone, into the lower small intestine and colon while reducing systemic exposure to the cholesterol-lowering lovastatin beta-hydroxyacid metabolite.
-Data reported from this study demonstrate that the administration of SYN-010 did not result in adverse changes to the lipid profiles of study participants.
+Lovastatin lactone concentrations in stool samples from these healthy volunteers were equivalent to concentrations that caused 90% inhibition of methane production by stool samples from IBS-C patients in vitro.
+Consistent with the Phase 2a studies in IBS-C patients, data reported from this study demonstrate that the administration of SYN-010 21 mg and 42 mg did not result in adverse changes to the lipid profiles of study participants.

-Phase 3 Planning
+Recent Developments and Phase 3 Planning

-On July 20, 2016, we participated in an End of Phase 2 meeting with the U.S. Food and Drug Administration (FDA).
-Following a review of data from two Phase 2 clinical trials of SYN-010 conducted by Synthetic Biologics, a collaborative and positive discussion ensued with FDA to determine the optimal pathway to advance SYN-010 into Phase 3 development.
-In accordance with guidance from the FDA, our plans include the development of a Phase 2b/3 adaptive design study for our first pivotal trial of SYN-010 which will address further dose exploration and sensitivity analysis of breath methane levels for trial participation.
-We plan to submit a study protocol design and corresponding statistical analysis plan to the FDA during the second half of 2016 and anticipate initiating this clinical trial during the first quarter of 2017.
+On July 20, 2016, we participated in an End of Phase 2 meeting with the FDA.
+Following a review of data from the two Phase 2 clinical trials of SYN-010 conducted by us, a collaborative and positive discussion ensued with the FDA to determine the optimal pathway to advance SYN-010 into Phase 3 development.
+In accordance with guidance from the FDA, we plan to conduct a Phase 2b/3 adaptive design study for our first pivotal trial of SYN-010.
+In addition to IBS-C patients who present with high breath methane levels, further dose exploration will evaluate the potential efficacy of SYN-010 in IBS-C patients who may have low breath methane levels.
+We have submitted a study protocol design and corresponding statistical analysis plan to the FDA and are awaiting feedback on the protocol design from the FDA.
+The proposed Phase 2b/3 study design anticipates enrolling approximately 840 patients to be randomized in a 1:1:1 ratio to one of three treatment groups, including two different SYN-010 dose groups (21 mg and 42 mg) and a placebo group.
+Breath methane levels at screening will be used to ensure each treatment group has approximately the same ratio of high and low breath methane subjects.
+We anticipate initiating this clinical trial during the first quarter of 2017.